kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 Regarding the reference material, I found different ideas.
 Some recommend always keeping the reference to ensure no plagiarism, others process a reference and immediately delete the reference.
 I think the best way I somewhere in between, keeping some really good references and deleting the ones of lesser quality and just extracting the ideas worth saving on separate notes.

 I, for example, have already a rather huge reference database with 30,000 items.
 And I don’t plan to delete any of the reference material.
-The major part is of inspirational kind (images, logos, photos) which can’t be captured in a note.
+The major part is of the inspirational kind (images, logos, photos) which can’t be captured in a note.

 But I started using [BibDesk](https://bibdesk.sourceforge.io/) to create references to books, articles, and videos worth remembering.
 It’s also easy to create custom export templates for BibDesk as explained in [Manage Citations for a Zettelkasten](https://zettelkasten.de/posts/bibliography-zettelkasten/).

 ## Tools

 When I tried to introduce the Zettelkasten method, I reviewed a bunch of tools.
 Tools I already owned and tools that were recommended.
-The good thing with this method is there is no right tool, everything from paper index cards too highly sophisticated software can do the job.
+The good thing with this method is there is no right tool, everything from paper index cards to highly sophisticated software can do the job.
 It’s a matter of taste and convenience.
 A paper-based system I discarded categorically—I don’t have the time or space to maintain such a system.
 I tried a good bunch of tools recommended in the [Software & Gadgets](https://forum.zettelkasten.de/categories/tools) section of the Zettelkasten website.
 I even tried their tool [The Archive](https://zettelkasten.de/the-archive/).
 But after looking into the capabilities of my favorite document management system [DEVONthink](https://devontechnologies.com/apps/devonthink) I decided to stay with it.

 ## Selecting the Right Tool

 After years of working with different software products, I came up with my rules for selecting a tool for any purpose.
-Whenever I come along a tool which might look _incredible_ at the beginning, I slow down my decision and remember these rules:
+Whenever I come along a tool that might look _incredible_ at the beginning, I slow down my decision and remember these rules:

 - **Never** use a tool or service which **does not allow exporting** my content easily.
-- **Never** store valuable information **only on an external server** which might disappear or be inaccessible.
+- **Never** store valuable information **only on an external server** that might disappear or be inaccessible.
 - **Never** use a **proprietary format** that is depending on a specific company or tool or is **hard or impossible to convert** into another format.
 - If possible don’t use a service or software that doesn’t support **encrypting my data**.
 - If possible don’t use a service or software that has **a monthly fee**.
 Monthly fees make it easy for developers to not deliver good software while the user is not being able to stop paying without losing access to the software.